English at Pendle

 have a suitable technical vocabulary to articulate their responses.

 In Reception and KS1 we follow the phases in 'Letters and Sounds' to teach phonics.
-We use the mnemonics from Read, Write Inc. to help children rememeber the graphemes.
-Cursive handwriting is introduced from reception.
-Children are very proud to progress from pencil to pen once they have a fluent joined handwriting in key stage two.
+We use the mnemonics from Read, Write Inc. to help children remember the graphemes.
+Cursive handwriting is introduced from Year 1.
+Children are very proud to progress from pencil to pen once they have a fluent joined handwriting in key stage one and two.

 We enhance English at Pendle by providing exciting opportunities to embed English throughout the curriculum, ensuring that children have the opportunity to use reading and writing skills appropriate to their year group expectations.
 Each year we welcome a touring theatre group to perform for all children in school.